Customer-churn

 4. Improve User Engagement

 Engaged customers who relate to your brand or build a relationship with it have a lower chance of looking for an alternative.
 15% of B2B businesses prioritize proactive customer engagement to decrease churn.
-And while there are many ways in which user engagement work, here are a few ideas for your team:
+And while there are many ways in which user engagement works, here are a few ideas for your team:

 1. Implement technology for conversational marketing using chatbots (with scripts and conversation flows) or Artificial Intelligence.

 2. Engage your customers with frequent product updates or guides via marketing campaigns so that they know all the resources available.
 You can also organize webinars or send out emails with the intent to educate your customers.
-It can improve the usage experience, help you get renewals faster, and prove super helpful for your customer.
+It can improve the usage experience, help you get renewals faster, and prove super helpful for your customers.

 3. Engage your customers weekly by utilizing your online presence on various social media channels.

-4. Schedule frequent calls with the CEOs or decision makers to ask for feedback and understand their growth trajectory so that your product/service can continue to support them in the long term.
+4. Schedule frequent calls with the CEOs or decision-makers to ask for feedback and understand their growth trajectory so that your product/service can continue to support them in the long term.

 5. Introduce Discount and Loyalty Programmes